Maria Grazia Tarallo: Life

-Beatification
+Veneration

 The beatification process commenced in Naples under Pope Pius X in 1913 in a process that spanned until 1918.
+Tarallo's spiritual writings were approved by theologians on 27 July 1921.
 The formal introduction for the cause came on 14 March 1928 under Pope Pius XI – this granted her the title Servant of God.
 Both processes were given the formal decree of ratification so that the cause could proceed to the next level for further evaluation in 1937.

 However the Positio – documents on her life and virtues – was not given to the Congregation for the Causes of Saints in Rome until 1995.
 It allowed Pope John Paul II to proclaim her to be Venerable on 19 April 2004 after he had recognized her life of heroic virtue.

 The miracle required for beatification was investigated and ratified on 10 October 1995.
 It received the formal approval of Pope Benedict XVI on 19 December 2005 and allowed for her beatification in 2006.